About the Podcast

 Adam Ashby Gibbard

-Web Designer & Art Director, The EcoPolitics Podcast
+Web Designer, Artist & Art Director, The EcoPolitics Podcast

-- Most of the success that is Canada has been at the expense of the BIPOC community, but primarily indigenous people who continue to struggle against Canada’s resource-centric existence and who have, even through repression, represented a symbiotic relationship.
+Most of the success that is Canada has been at the expense of the BIPOC community, but primarily indigenous people who continue to struggle against Canada’s resource-centric existence and who have, even through repression, represented and upheld the symbiotic relationship we all need.

-I wanted to provide this podcast with an artistic challenge from the beginning.
+The collection of art I've created through this series is meant to challenge.
 You may not agree with my perspective, or the images used, but ecopolitics should be a moment of self-reflection and of understanding your own position in the balance of nature and humanity.

 Funding for this podcast series was provided by Carleton University and the University of Ottawa through the Shared Online Projects Initiative.